anrbn/GCP-Attack-Defense/README.md

 ### Updating a Cloud Function via Cloud Function API (gRPC)

-Let's use the tool to update a Cloud Function.
+Let's use [gLess](https://github.com/anrbn/blog/tree/main/tool/gless) to update a Cloud Function.
 But first let's confirm we have the permission to update a Cloud Function as well as list their information.

 ```powershell
 py.exe .\main.py --project-id <project-id> --checkperm